grnet/wp4-architecture/blueprint/02-regulatory-alignment.md

 ARF
 Standardisation work -->

-### Revocation Mandate
-Our implementation of identity revocation is anchored in Regulation (EU) 2024/1183 Article 5 that sets the legal baseline for personal identification data (PID) revocation.
-Similarly, the European Business Wallet (EBW) proposal extends these trust requirements to legal entities.
-These regulations ensure that when a identity is no longer valid or secure, it is removed from the ecosystem immediately

 ## Architectural Principles
 - **Interoperability:** This is our primary goal, ensuring that different wallet providers, issuers, and verifiers can communicate seamlessly across borders and different sectors.